 Step 4 – The Output

-Now the robot know what to do.
-Now all we need is to execute that action.
-For that we will want use an actuator.
-An actuator can be any electromechanical device.
+Now the robot knows what to do.
+Now, all we need is to execute that action.
+For that, we will use an actuator.
+An actuator can be an electromechanical device.

 In the case of our line follower, when the black line is curved towards left, it should go left.